-Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to their alma mater
+Watch: Seahawks Shaquill and Shaquem Griffin give a virtual commencement speech to alma mater UCF

 Shaquill said he hoped that would be a lesson to graduates to always “know your worth.”

 “Now it’s time to just find your purpose,” Shaquill said.
 “What’s the reason why you did all this?
-What’s the reason why you sacrificed so much time, so much time away from family , to be able to get this next exam done, to make sure you have the best grades so you can achieve whatever you want to achieve?
+What’s the reason why you sacrificed so much time, so much time away from family, to be able to get this next exam done, to make sure you have the best grades so you can achieve whatever you want to achieve?
 So find your purpose.
 Find what makes you happy.
 Find what you love and take full advantage of it.”

-Shaquem followed Shaquill and talked what can be gained in accepting the challenge when adversity hits.
+Following Shaquill, Shaquem talked about what can be gained in accepting the challenge when adversity hits.

 “Don’t let adversity dictate who you are going to be,” Shaquem said.

-Shaquem talked specifically of his first year with the Seahawks when he said being drafted to join Shaquill made him feel like everything was going his way “until it wasn’t,” which was likely a reference to the challenge of being a starter for the first game of his NFL career and then barely playing the rest of the season.
+Shaquem talked specifically of his first year with the Seahawks when he said being drafted to join Shaquill made him feel like everything was going his way “until it wasn’t” — which was likely a reference to the challenge of being a starter for the first game of his NFL career and then barely playing the rest of the season.

 Shaquem said to get through that time he drew on many of the lessons he learned in college.